5G-MAG/Getting-Started/pages/multimedia-content-delivery/under-development.md

 has_children: false
 nav_order: 0
 ---

 # Under Development
+This page contains information such as the specifications within the scope of the tools, high-level architecture, APIs under implementation,...

 ## Specifications

-Visit the [Standards repository](https://5g-mag.github.io/Standards/pages/data-collection-event-exposure.html) for details.
+Visit the [Standards repository](https://5g-mag.github.io/Standards/pages/data-collection-event-exposure.html) for more details on the specifications within the scope of the tools.

 ## High-level architecture